Lead Generation Glossary: 100 Terms You Ought To Know

 #22 Conversion rate optimization:

-CRO is a process of improving conversions on site or landing pages by conducting A/B tests or deploying optimizing techniques.
+Next up in the lead generation glossary is CRO – a process of improving conversions on website or landing pages by conducting A/B tests or deploying optimizing techniques.

 #23 Conversion path: